hacknotch/AI-Driven-Deployment-Tool-docker/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support
+## 🙏 Acknowledgments

-If you encounter any issues:
-1. Check the documentation files
-2. Verify your environment variables are set correctly
-3. Check the console for error messages
-4. Open an issue on GitHub

----

-**Note**: Make sure to never commit your `.env` file or any files containing sensitive information to version control.
+- OpenAI for AI capabilities
+- Supabase for backend services
+- React and Express.js communities
+- All contributors and users